 Frequently Asked Questions

 These questions are often asked in divorce cases.
-If have a question or need more information regarding your divorce options, contact Fredman Baken & Novenstern.
+If you have a question or need more information regarding your divorce options, contact Fredman Baken & Novenstern.

 Can we use one attorney?